-Mendocino County BHRS provides educational and training opportunities through annual de-stigmatization and Suicide Prevention Week activities in September.
-The event travels to several communities within the county with a mobile storyboard filled with stories, expressions, and experiences of those that have been affected in some way by suicide and/or mental illness.
-BHRS brings other resiliency trainings to the community each year.
+Mendocino County Behavioral Health and Recovery Services (BHRS) holds an annual de-stigmatization and Suicide Prevention Week each year in September.
+The event traveled to several communities within the county with a mobile story board filled with stories, expressions, and experiences of those that have been affected in some way by suicide and/or mental illness.

-BHRS recognizes May as Mental Health Month with participation in farmers markets at various locations throughout the County.
+MC BHRS recognizes May as Mental Health Month with participation in many farmers markets at various locations throughout the County.
 The purpose of the May is Mental Health Month events are to provide education about mental health, suicide prevention education, and how to access services.
-In 2018, BHRS welcomed a peer speaker and self proclaimed "Stigma Stomper," for greater stigma reduction and awareness raising.
 Educational materials are provided to the community in creative and fun ways.
 Some of the destigmatizing and awareness raising materials include wrist bands with the slogans "Each Mind Matters" and "Speak Against Silence", pens, magnets, stickers, etc. Cards and brochures are offered to provide information on mental health services, how to access services, and suicide prevention.
 All informing materials are offered in Spanish and English.

-BHRS, with the help of the contracted providers, encourages consumers to participate in the Cultural Diversity Committee meetings to share their experiences, opinions, and suggestions for improvement.
+MC BHRS, with the help of the contracted providers, encouraged consumers to participate in the Cultural Competency Committee/Cultural Diversity Committee meetings to share their experiences, opinions, and suggestions for improvement.

 Public Service announcements are done in an effort to reach more of the community members.

 BHRS and Consolidated Tribal Health collaborate to provide a training called Cultural Responsiveness for Better Health to Mental Health providers, Substance Use Disorders Treatment providers, community agencies, and stakeholders.
 The training focuses on the culture, customs, and traditions of local Native tribes, as well as a discussion of historical trauma, institutional distrust, and strategies to better serve the local Native American communities.
-BHRS has provided an annual Cultural Responsiveness to Latino Communities for the past three years facilitated by various cultural experts.

-BHRS provides ongoing Cultural awareness to staff, providers, and community through the Cultural Diversity Committee, and other training opportunities.
-During 17/18 Hispanic Heritage, American Indian, and Homeless cultural issues and service disparities were discussed.
+BHRS provides ongoing Cultural awareness to staff, providers and community through the Cultural Diversity Committee, and other training opportunities.
+During 17/18 Hispanic Heritage, American Indian and Homeless cultural issues and service disparities were discussed.
 The Cultural Diversity Committee travels to various consumer friendly venues throughout the County in an attempt to include as many community members and stakeholders as possible.